*This post may contain affiliate links. Please read the full disclosure here.

-Let’s just take a breather and picture where you want to be in twenty, forty, or sixty years.
+Let’s just take a minute and picture where you want to be in twenty, forty, or sixty years.
 Being smart with money doesn’t mean you stop having fun and doing the things you like to do.

 Instead, it means you need to stop doing them all the time!